 Standardized processes can lead to better and easier quality control.
 Improving the processes in the future also becomes easier when there are standardized processes in place.
-Onboarding also becomes easier and productivity can soar with clear, functional processes.
+Onboarding also becomes easier, and productivity can soar with clear, functional processes.

 Business process management can help companies achieve their business goals in a streamlined and productive manner.
 The benefits are varied and can help you solve a lot of issues in one go.
-A BPM system is necessary to ensure you can grow at the speed you want to by leveraging these benefits.
+A BPM system is necessary to ensure you can grow at the speed you want to be leveraging these benefits.